EricRobertCampbell/obsidian_vaults/SR - Chapter 2 - Small Worlds and Large.md

 $$

 We should read this as
-> The counts of "water" W and "land" L are distributed binomially, with probability $p$ of "water" on each toss.
+> The counts of "water" W and "land" L are distributed [[Binomial Distribution|binomially]], with probability $p$ of "water" on each toss.

 We can easily calculate this in R:

 ```R
 dbinom(6, size=9, prob=0.5)